CubeAPM

 Cons

-• Pricing spans multiple SKUs (sessions, hosts, spans, logs), complicating forecasting
+• Pricing spans multiple SKUs (sessions, hosts, spans, logs), and can be complex to plan budgets

 Datadog Pricing at Scale